EmilRim/Countdowners/README.md

 - Customize the calendar's title
 - Select from various visual themes to match your style

+# MakeCalendar Program User Guide

 ## Getting Started

-To get started, simply populate the `strings.txt` file with your desired text—one line for each day of the advent calendar.
-When you run the program, you'll be prompted to choose your preferred calendar settings, allowing you to create a truly unique holiday experience.

-### Key Steps:
+### Preparation

-1. Open the `strings.txt` file.
+1. Open the `strings.txt` file
-2. Enter your unique text, with each line corresponding to a specific day.
+2. Enter unique text, with each line corresponding to a specific day

-3. Run the program and customize your calendar's theme, days, and title.
+### Running the Program
+1. Launch `makecalendar.exe`
+2. Customize your calendar:
+   - Select theme
+   - Set calendar title
+   - Choose specific days

+### Output
-4. Generate your personalized advent calendar.
+- Generate personalized advent calendar

-Enjoy creating a festive and memorable countdown!
+## Tips
+- Ensure `strings.txt` is in the same directory as the executable
+- Each line in `strings.txt` represents content for a calendar day
+- Experiment with different themes and customization options